-What Is The Name Of The Jewish Day Of Atonement The Most Sacred Day Of The Jewish Year?
+Is The Day Of Atonement A Day Of Fasting?

-What Is The Meaning Of The Day Of Atonement?
+What Is The Day Of Atonement Called In Hebrew?

-What Is The Day Of Atonement According To The Bible?
+What Does The Day Of Atonement Mean In The Bible?

 It is the highest holy day of the Jewish calendar, known as Day of Atonement or Yom Kippur.
 On the Day of Atonement, the High Priest atoned for the sins of the people by sacrificing himself.
 As a result of this act of paying the penalty for sin, the people and God were reconciled (a restored relationship).